 The article did not clearly state if the study was based on a framework.
 According to Miles and Huberman (1994), “A conceptual framework explains, either graphically or in narrative form, the main things to be studied - the key factors, constructs or variables - and the presumed relationships among them” (p.
 18).
 With this being said, there were different tables in the article that explained the study through cohort characteristics, diet history, MDI scores, PDI scores, and PLS-3 scores.
 This framework fits the problem because it clearly states what key factors were involved with the study and how those factors impact a newborn baby’s development status through various types of feedings.
 The concepts and relationships were identified by separating the findings into the three types of feedings: breast milk formula, cow’s milk formula, and soy protein-based formula.

 The review of this literature is well thought out and organized.
 The researchers described each method that was used for testing and provided detailed background information that was pertinent to the reader.
 All research that was used to support this study was current.
-The information that helped to support this study was not older than 10 years.
+The information that helped to support this study was not older than 10 years.Be more specific about the literature used and when is the literature from?
 This study was also conducted in 2012 therefore the research is up to date and available to healthcare providers.
 The results of this study showed that there was only a slight difference between breast-fed infants and soy based formula fed infants.
 The researchers concluded that breast fed infants showed to be slightly more developed cognitively then formula fed infants.
 This information infers that this specific research study is considered to be well critiqued.
 The major gaps of knowledge in this research study would be having such a large sample size.
-It is a positive attribution to this study to have such a large sample size however; it can be difficult to control and monitor each participant.
+It is a positive attribution to this study to have such a large sample size however; it can be difficult to control and monitor each participant.The last two sentences contradict each other.
 By not closely monitoring each subject, the results can be altered.
-Another gap in the research study is the researchers should have tested these infants more often then they chose to.
+Another gap in the research study is the researchers should have tested these infants more often thanthey chose to.
 By having more frequent tests, it can help monitor the participants in such a large sample size (Andres et al, 2012, p.
 1135).

 The hypothesis and purpose of this research study were mentioned in the study but they were not clearly stated.
-This study did not initially state the purpose and the exact hypothesis immediately.
-They stated it towards the middle of the second page before the method was described.
+This study did not initially state the purpose and the exact hypothesis .
+The article sets out to investigate whether developmental status in the first year of life is influenced by breast feeding cow’s milk and soy milk based feeding.
 The hypothesis was that behavioral development would not differ between formula-fed groups but would be higher in breast fed groups (Andres et al, 2012, p.
 1135).
 This hypothesis was very researchable and further research could be conducted on this idea.
 The hypothesis relates logically to all the discussion, literature review, and framework.
 When describing each category of the study the researchers were careful to mention and relate back to the purpose of this study.
 They would constantly connect their research and supportive information to the hypothesis.